As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Instead, a special kind of bacteria eats the malic acid in wine and lactic acid is the result.
+Instead, a special kind of bacteria eats the malic acid in wine, and lactic acid is the result.
 This brings a creamy, velvety, almost oil-like texture to the wine.

 What type of wine is buttery?

-Nearly all red wines and some whites such as Chardonnay and Viognier are buttery but to different degrees.
+Nearly all red wines and some whites, such as Chardonnay and Viognier, are buttery but to different degrees.
 Chardonnay is most commonly associated with the term buttery because of the buttery notes that result from the process mentioned above.
 In addition to buttery, Chardonnay’s can be referred to as butterscotch.

 A sure way to tell if a white wine will not taste buttery is if it is referred to as un-oaked.
 Then it is going to be the opposite of buttery.
 Regions with cooler climates will make wines that fall into this category.

-Some of these regions include, Sonoma Coast, California, Western Australia, Loire and Chablis France, Casablanca Valley Chile, and Oregon.
+Some of these regions include Sonoma Coast, California, Western Australia, Loire and Chablis, France, Casablanca Valley, Chile, and Oregon.

-The reason oak-aged wines are described as buttery is because aging wine in oak barrels can impart soft, creamy qualities to a wine’s mouthfeel, similar to that of butter, but is often more synonymous with baking spice, nutmeg, and clove.
+The reason oak-aged wines are described as buttery is that aging wine in oak barrels can impart soft, creamy qualities to a wine’s mouthfeel, similar to that of butter, but is often more synonymous with baking spice, nutmeg, and clove.

-The use of new barrels for wine and longer time in the barrel results in stronger oak flavors in the wine.
+The use of new barrels for wine and a longer time in the barrel results in stronger oak flavors in the wine.